mui/mui-x/docs/data/data-grid/overview/overview.md

 ## MIT license (free forever)

-The MIT licensed version (also referred to as the "Community version") is a stronger alternative to [plain data tables](/material-ui/react-table/#sorting-amp-selecting).
+The MIT-licensed version (also referred to as the "Community version") is a stronger alternative to [plain data tables](/material-ui/react-table/#sorting-amp-selecting).
-It's a clean abstraction with basic features like editing, pagination, sorting and filtering single columns, and column groups.
+It's a clean abstraction with basic features like editing, pagination, column grouping, and single-column sorting and filtering.

 ```js
 import { DataGrid } from '@mui/x-data-grid';